 Radiation efficiency describes the amount of non-reflected power dissipated as heat or thermal loss in an antenna.
 100 percent radiation efficiency shows that all non-reflected power radiates into free space.
-In PCB antennas, thermal loss occurs through the dielectric loss in the FR4 substrate and conductor loss in the traces.
+In PCB antenna designs, thermal loss occurs through the dielectric loss in the FR4 substrate and conductor loss in the traces.
 Small form-factor PCB antennas have the lowest thermal loss and the highest radiation efficiency.

 Along with radiation efficiency, antennas have a specific radiation power.
 Ideal antenna behavior radiates power equally in all directions in the plane perpendicular to the antenna axis.
 Most PCB antennas have excellent--but less than ideal--radiation efficiency with omnidirectional patterns.
 Because the radiation pattern shows the directions that have the highest and lowest radiation, the radiation efficiency shows how to orient the antenna for the application.
 The gain (dBi) of an antenna measures the strength of radiation in the direction of interest when compared to the ideal behavior.

 Along with observing those parameters, PCB antennas require the proper size ground plane for optimal performance.
 From a simple design perspective, the antenna behaves as an LC resonator.
 The resonant frequency decreases with increases in either inductance or capacitance.
 Larger ground planes increase capacitance and decrease the resonant frequency.
 Better grounding also achieves better return loss.
-Establishing the correct ground allows the PCB antenna to have better performance.
+Establishing the correct ground allows the PCB antenna designer to have better performance.

-Several different challenges confront teams seeking to design high performance PCB antennas.
+Several different challenges confront teams seeking to design high-performance PCB antennas.
 Some applications may use multiple antennas at both the transmitter and the receiver sides to improve the performance of an antenna system.
 However, antenna elements that have close proximity to one another may begin to interact with mutual coupling.
 Each reaction between elements affects the ability of the array to maintain good impedance matching and wastes power.
 In addition, the electromagnetic coupling disturbs the radiation pattern of the antenna, inhibits gain, and affects the resonant frequency.

 Another challenge involves the effect of the enclosure on antenna sensitivity.
 Many times, the plastic used for an enclosure will have a higher dielectric constant than air.
 The lack of sufficient clearance between the antenna and the enclosure causes the antenna to see a higher effective dielectric constant.
 As a result, the electrical length of the antenna increases and the resonant frequency decreases.
 Design teams should always verify the performance of the antenna matching network with the final plastic enclosure in place and the product installed in a typical use scenario.

 At high frequencies, the impedance of an RF circuit changes when measured at different distances from the load.
 The width and thickness of the RF trace, the clearance between the trace and ground along with the substrate type also affect the amount of impedance change.
-In a PCB antenna, coaxial cables, microstrip lines, and coplanar waveguides function as transmission lines.
-Common practices involve using a passive circuit as a matching network to transform the characteristic impedance of the RF trace and to ensure the maximum power transfer between matching source and load impedances.
+In a PCB antenna design, coaxial cables, microstrip lines, and coplanar waveguides function as transmission lines.
+Common practices involve using a passive circuit as a matching network to transform the characteristic impedance of the RF trace and to ensure the maximum power transfer between the matching source and load impedances.

 PCB antenna design software accurately analyzes the filters, microstrip lines, and passive components that make up a PCB antenna.
 The software also assists with PCB antenna design by displaying metal-dielectric layers, feeds, and connector types.
-To meet modern design requirements, PCB antenna software provides the antenna geometrical and electrical properties for optimal performance.
+To meet modern design requirements, PCB antenna simulation software provides the antenna's geometrical and electrical properties for optimal performance.
 Establishing these properties allows the software to model the correct antenna impedance and radiation pattern.

 Analysis and simulation are only parts of the design process

-While placing shields on clocks, microcontrollers, and switching power supplies provides one solution for eliminating EMI, any shielding will block transmitted signals and should not cover the antenna.
+While placing shields on clocks, microcontrollers, and switching power supplies provides one solution for eliminating EMI, any shielding will block transmitted signals and should not cover the PCB antenna design.
 Altium Designer can protect against self-jamming with a combination of design rules for routing and its Active Route function.
 The output traces from the clock should run over the ground plane to reduce any current induced by stray RF fields and minimize loop areas.
-Altium Designer also assists with eliminating net antennas that can cause self-jamming through the optimal placement of ground planes.
+Altium Designer also assists with eliminating net PCB antennas that can cause self-jamming through the optimal placement of ground planes.
 Any ground plane placed directly below the clock allows forms a net antenna.